Hey there! Yes, you. I want to introduce you to an amazing way to boost your personal training business and skyrocket your income.

 That means your total per session shoots up to $75.

-This is for the same amount of time and effort as you would expend on a one-on-one client.
+This is for the same amount of time and effort you expend on a one-on-one client.

-That means you can be more relaxed with your pricing while also being confident that you’re optimizing revenue.
+That means you can be more relaxed with your pricing and confident that you’re optimizing revenue.

 14. Make It Fun